slebetman/tcled/README.md

 ctrl-G to go to line etc.

-Another reason I wrote this was because I needed a decent editor, with syntax hilighting, in an environments that don't have compilers and where it's difficult or impossible to install binaries correctly.
+Another reason I wrote this was because I needed a decent editor, with syntax hilighting, in environments that don't have compilers and where it's difficult or impossible to install binaries correctly.
 Cisco routers and Tivo boxes for example (in my case it was GreenPacket routers back when I was employed by GreenPacket to develop software for their routers).
 Fortunately these routers almost always include tcl and fortunately